Where Does Matcha Come From? Japan vs Global Origins

 South Korea

-“Ceremonial” matcha from Korea can look duller in the bowl and taste more bitter than Japanese ceremonial grades, especially when whisked straight with water.
+Korean "ceremonial" matcha can look duller and taste more bitter than Japanese grades whisked straight.

-Indian flag and bowl of powdered green tea
+Indian flag with a bowl of powdered green tea

 India